• Skip to primary navigation

 Pumpkin seeds- These seeds are rich in vitamins, minerals, and antioxidants, and they make this recipe feel a little more like fall all year round.

-chopped nuts and seeds for homemade granola
+chopping nuts for homemade granola

 Honey- Using an unrefined sweetener lends to a healthier recipe.
 We chose honey, but you can easily replace it with agave or pure maple syrup (Aunt Jemima look-alikes steer clear of us).